hybridnetwork/dcrd/README.md

 matching dependencies:

 ```
-cd $GOPATH/src/github.com/decred/dcrd
+cd $GOPATH/src/github.com/hybridnetwork/hxd
 git pull
 glide install
 go install $(glide nv)
 ```

-For more information about decred and how to set up your software please go to our docs page at [docs.decred.org](https://docs.decred.org/getting-started/beginner-guide/).

 ## Docker

 All tests and linters may be run in a docker container using the script `run_tests.sh`.
 This script defaults to using the current supported version of go.
-You can run it with the major version of go you would like to use as the only arguement to test a previous on a previous version of go (generally decred supports the current version of go and the previous one).
+You can run it with the major version of go you would like to use as the only argument to test a previous on a previous version of go (generally Hx supports the current version of go and the previous one).

 ```
 ./run_tests.sh 1.7